-- Call our Corporate Integrity HOTLINE at

-1-800-838-2552 or report your concern using one of the other options listed below.
-Your call can be anonymous; you do not have to give your name.
+- File a report using the web reporting tool or call our Corporate Integrity HOTLINE at (800-838-2552).
+Your web report or call can be anonymous; you do not have to give your name.
 However, identifying yourself is preferred, as this allows the Ethics and Compliance Department to interact directly with you and obtain information to help resolve your concern.
-For more information, see the section of the Code titled Corporate Integrity HOTLINE; or

-Issues may also be reported in writing and emailed to the Ethics and Compliance Department or faxed to (312) 938-5431.
-For anonymous web reporting, go to hcsc.alertline.com and follow the prompts to file a report or follow up on an existing report.
+For more information, see the section of the Code titled Voice Your Concerns; or - Issues may also be reported in writing and emailed to the Ethics and Compliance Department or faxed to (312) 938-5431.

-1.5 Voice Your Concerns: Corporate Integrity HOTLINE and Web Reporting Tool
+1.5 Voice Your Concerns: Web Reporting Tool and Corporate Integrity HOTLINE

 At HCSC, you have an obligation to report problems or concerns of ethical or compliance violations.
-While your Supervisor is usually your first and best resource for questions and concerns, you do have other options available, such as the Corporate Integrity HOTLINE or the web reporting tool.
+While your Supervisor is usually your first and best resource for questions and concerns, you do have other options available, such as the web reporting tool or Corporate Integrity HOTLINE.
 Both options are available 24 hours a day, 7 days a week.